Losant/losant-rest-js/docs/_schemas.md

   "lastUpdated": "2016-06-13T04:00:00.000Z",
   "key": "this_would_be_the_key",
   "status": "active",
-  "description": "An example key description"
+  "description": "An example key description", "filterType": "all",
+  "pubTopics": [],
+  "subTopics": []
 }
 ```